 160 C.E.

-Theodotion, originally a Marcionite Christian proselyte from Ephesus, produced a Greek translation of the Hebrew Scriptures, most notably a Daniel recension that later supplanted the older Septuagint form in wider church use.
-Circulating within Marcionite circles, his Greek scriptures would have supplied a usable textual base for anti-Mosaic polemics and may have been employed in the composition of Apelles’ Syllogisms, the systematic critique of contradictions attributed to the Mosaic law.
+Theodotion, originally a Marcionite Christian proselyte from Ephesus, produced a Greek translation of the Hebrew Scriptures, most notably a recension of Daniel that later supplanted the older Septuagint form in wider church use.
+Circulating within Marcionite circles, his Greek scriptures would have supplied a usable textual base for anti-Mosaic polemics.
+They may have been employed in the composition of Apelles’ Syllogisms, the systematic critique of contradictions attributed to the Mosaic law.
+The first generation after Marcion includes several named disciples and teachers preserved by hostile heresiological witnesses: Potitus, Basilicus, and Syneros.
+Potitus and Basilicus are best placed within the Apellean stream, preserving the simpler distinction between God the Father and the lower powers associated with the making and governance of the physical world.
+Syneros is best placed within the Lucanist stream, since the hostile report of “three natures” fits the Lucanist tendency to distinguish among lower powers rather than collapse them into a single figure.
+These differences represented internal theological tendencies within the Marcionite Church rather than formal schisms.

 167 C.E.